luchonaveiro/tp-itba-mle/README.md

 ```
 $ aws cloudformation deploy \
   --stack-name TP-ITBA-AIRFLOW \
-  --template-file infraestructura/cloudformation/03_managed_airflow.yaml \
+  --template-file cloudformation/03_managed_airflow.yaml \
   --capabilities CAPABILITY_IAM

 $ aws cloudformation deploy \
   --stack-name TP-ITBA-SUPERSET \
-  --template-file infraestructura/cloudformation/04_superset.yaml \
+  --template-file cloudformation/04_superset.yaml \
   --s3-bucket com.lucianonaveiro.itba.tp.cloudformation \
   --s3-prefix superset \
   --capabilities CAPABILITY_IAM
 ```

-Once the stacks finished creating, I deploy the RDS instance.
+Once all tthe stacks finish creating, I deploy the RDS instance.
 This instance is not available from the public internet: only MWAA, Apache Superset and an EC2 instance I deploy to run the `db/init.sql` script (by using the `UserData` on the CloudFormation template, to create the `airport_daily_summary` table inside the RDS instance), have access to it.

 ```
 $ aws cloudformation deploy \
   --stack-name TP-ITBA-RDS \
-  --template-file infraestructura/cloudformation/05_rds.yaml \
+  --template-file cloudformation/05_rds.yaml \
   --capabilities CAPABILITY_IAM
 ```